Test and Trace Support Payment

 - A screen shot of a young person's NHS COVID-19 App notification telling them to self-isolate AND evidence that the young person has an Education, Health and Care Plan.
 This is for parents or guardians of young people aged 16-25 who have additional support needs and who have been notified to self-isolate by the NHS COVID-19 App, where applicable

 If you are entitled to a payment, this will be paid into your bank account within 3 working days of your application being verified.

-Pre and post-payment checks will be carried out to prevent fraud.
+Pre and post-payment checks will be carried out to prevent fraud, which will include contacting the education or child-care setting, where appropriate.
 If any claims are subsequently found to have been fraudulently paid, Sunderland City Council have the right to recover such sums.